On the Bartnik extension problem for the static vacuum Einstein equations: Curvature estimates and Properness of .

+is a smooth function whose derivative is given by the boundary term in \eqref{3.46}, a result basically due to Bartnik \cite{B3}.
+After writing this work, we learned that a special case of Proposition 3.7 has been noted, without proof, in a paper of Miao, cf.~\cite{M2}.

-\section{Curvature estimates and Properness of $\Pi_{B}$.}
+\section{Curvature estimates and Properness of $\Pi^{o}$.}

-In this section, we continue to work on $(M, g, u)$ in place of $(N, g_{N})$.
-Let $inj_{\partial M}$ denote the injectivity radius of the normal exponential map from $\partial M$ in $M$.
-The main result of this section is the following.
+In contrast to the previous section, where most of the computations were done on the 4-manifold $(\mathcal{M}, g_{\mathcal{M}})$, in this section we focus mostly on the 3-dimensional data $(M, g, u)$.
+Let $inj_{\partial M}$ denote the injectivity radius of the normal exponential map from $\partial M$ in $M$ and let $R$ denote the (full) curvature tensor of $g = g_{M}$.
+The main result of this section is the following collection of apriori estimates.